named-data/Hyperbolic-Graph-Generator/README.md

 	The program generates random hyperbolic graphs according to http://dx.doi.org/10.1103/PhysRevE.82.036106
-	A brief description of how the hyperbolic graph generator code works can be found in Hyperbolic_Graph_Generation.pdf
+	A brief description of how the hyperbolic graph generator code works can be found in Hyperbolic_Graph_Generation.pdf.

 OPTIONS:
 	-n	graph size (number of nodes)